 In the dream, Sandra and I visited him at Yosemite National Park.
 He was working at the East Gate with a young woman about his age who was also recovering from an addiction to methamphetamine.
 As Evan, Sandra and I walked in the meadow near the East Gate, we caught up with the latest events in each other’s lives.
 Then Evan got excited and told us about a new insight he had just recently had.
 According to him, it gave him a new perspective on life, one that made him feel empowered to deal with life’s challenges.
 It also allowed him to forgive himself and others in a way he had never been able to do before.
 Sandra and I felt relieved and happy for him.

-Regarding the results of my talk with the universe, I stayed and worked in southern California for six months or so after being discharged and then headed back home to Maine when it became undeniably clear to me that going back to school was the only way for me to be the person I wanted to be and do the things I wanted to do.
-Even though it was unusual, my old high school agreed to let me finish out my senior year of high school enrolled in college preparatory classes.
-It was also necessary for me to take several correspondence courses to complete graduation requirements.
-As the universe would have it, one of my high school English teachers volunteered to help me with the correspondence course on grammar and punctuation, which I was forced to take because I was so far behind where I needed to be.
+Regarding the results of my talk with the universe, I stayed and worked in southern California for six months or so after being discharged and then headed back home to Maine when it became undeniably clear to me that going back to school was the only way for me to be the person I wanted to be if I was going to be capable to doing the things I wanted to do.
+Even though it was unusual, my old high school agreed to let me finish my senior year.
+I was also allowed to enroll in college preparatory classes.
+It was necessary for me to take several correspondence courses as well to satisfy graduation requirements.
+As the universe would have it, one of my high school English teachers volunteered to help me with the correspondence course on grammar and punctuation, which I had to take to catch up with my grade level.

 What do experiences like this tell us about who and what we are?
 What do we know that we don’t know we know?
 What can we do that we don’t know we can do?
 Where do we begin, and where do we end?
 What is reality?
 What is the purpose of life?
 Can talking with the universe help us be more honest with ourselves?
 Without honesty, how can we overcome life’s challenges?
 Without curiosity and intention, how can we expand our awareness and understanding?
 The next time you’re stymied in life, Talk to the Universe!